CogFormer: Learn All Your Models Once: Methods

+where $\Theta \in \mathbb{R}^{N \times D_{\mathcal{F}}}$ is the realized parameter matrix, distinct from the intrinsic parameter vector $\theta_{\mathcal{F}}$, and $\mathrm{RNG}$ denotes the source of stochastic variation in the model outputs.
+The design matrix $\rmX \in \mathbb{R}^{N \times I}$ encodes the experimental structure across $N$ observations and $I$ design columns (i.e., regressors).
+Each $\rmX$ is sampled from a prior over design configurations.
+Its first column is an intercept (all ones), followed by one block of $C_\mathrm{max} - 1$ columns per regressor: continuous regressors occupy only the first column of their block; categorical regressors use all columns as dummy codes.
+Interaction terms are generated via column-wise multiplication.
+The parameter mask $\rmM \in \{0,1\}^{I \times D_{\mathcal{F}}}$, sharing the shape of $\rmB$, distinguishes active ($1$) from fixed ($0$) coefficients.
+During training, each entry $M_{i, j}$ is sampled from a Bernoulli distribution with a random probability parameter $p \sim \mathrm{Beta}(2, 2)$, enabling the model to generalize to a power set of nested design configurations; during validation, $\rmM$ is fixed to pre-defined benchmark designs (see~\autoref{app:design-config}).

-To avoid unnecessary padding, the number of trials $N$ and the number of potential regressors $R$ (resp. rows in $\rmB$) are held constant within a batch but vary across batches.
-In practice, the design matrix is padded to a maximum capacity $R_{\text{max}}$, as there is a pragmatic limit on how many regressors a realistic analysis can incorporate.
-Crucially, however, the specific parameter mask $\mathbf{M}$, the design matrix $\mathbf{X}$, and the parameters $\mathbf{B}$ are randomized for every individual simulation within a batch.
-Finally, to achieve amortization over model families, the model family itself is sampled from a categorical distribution $f \sim p(f)$ for each simulation.
-The positional encoding is constructed as a stacked triplet of parameter indices, regressor indices, and model indices $(i, j, f)$.
+Since $N$ and $I$ vary across simulations, $\rmX$ is zero-padded to a maximum capacity $I_\mathrm{max}$, reflecting the pragmatic limit on regressors in a realistic analysis.
+To avoid static padding, the number of trials $N$ is held constant within a batch but varies across batches.
+Crucially, the parameter mask $\rmM$, design matrix $\rmX$, and coefficients $\rmB$ are all resampled for each individual simulation within a batch.
+Finally, to achieve amortization over model families, a model family index $f \sim p(f \mid \mathcal{C})$ is sampled for each simulation.